 Con: Its ball design makes it difficult to slide the vacuum under furniture

 When it comes down to it, a vacuum needs to be reliable, durable, and powerful.
 This bagless Dyson is all that and then some.
 We think it's the best vacuum you can buy for its superior suction, well-thought-out design, and outstanding 5-year warranty.
-The Dyson Ball is one of the few vacuums that effortlessly switches between hard flooring to carpets without the need to adjust any settings.
+Consumer Reports and BestReviews named it a top vacuum pick as well.
+We liked it because it is one of the few vacuums that effortlessly switches between hard flooring to carpets without the need to adjust any settings.
 Plus, it weighs just under 16 pounds and has two convenient carrying handles, and its unique ball design provides fluid maneuverability, making it easy to glide around corners.